Baroque coat of arms, painted and gilded, late 17th century.

-Superb polychrome carved and gilded armorial panel, dating from the end of the 17th century.
+Superb polychrome sculpted and gilded armorial panel, dating from the late 17th century.

 This rare piece illustrates the alliance between Baroque sculpture and heraldic symbolism.